AAUW Issues: Career and Technical Education

 The American Association of University Women supports educational programs,

-The new global economy increasingly demands more high-skilled and better educated workers than ever before.
+Our global economy demands more highly skilled and educated workers every day.
 While more women are working than ever before, many do not have the skills necessary to obtain high-wage, high-skill jobs that provide economic security.
 In today’s growing economy, we must develop a highly qualified technical workforce for the United States to remain competitive.

 Download Printable Quick Facts on CTE

 - “Education Data Show Gender Gap in Career Preparation”